 Speaking of traffic, there are a few critical organic search KPIs to take note of.
 At this point, it’s time to call upon every marketer’s best friend: Google Analytics.
 As we discussed earlier, though, it’s important to know where to look here, lest you get lost in all the numbers and insights good ol’ GA can provide.

-- Conversion: This is a biggie, but it can be a bit difficult to track, especially for service providers.
-Retailers typically set up Goals within Google Analytics to track conversions related to account registration, placing items in the shopping cart and completing purchases.
+This is a biggie, but it can be a bit difficult to track, especially for service providers.
+Retailers typically set up Goals within Google Analytics to track conversion rates related to account registration, placing items in the shopping cart and completing purchases.
 Service providers, on the other hand, can measure visits to landing pages, engagement with calls to action and, of course, service purchases.

 Brand awareness KPIs